The difference between variables and styles

 Scope variables to limit which properties a variable can be applied to.

-For example, you can limit a color variable to only stroke color, so you wouldn’t be able to apply the variable to any other fill properties.
+For example, you can limit a color variable to only stroke fills, so you wouldn’t be able to apply the variable to any other fill properties.
 This gives you better control over where it can be used and cuts out the guesswork when designing.

 Learn how to scope variables →